 Most Canadians who access health services receive safe care.
-However, sometimes there are adverse effects—unintended injuries or complications that arise from health care management and result in death, disability or prolonged hospital stay.
+However, sometimes there are adverse effects to receiving care—unintended harm associated with the delivery of care that can result in prolonged hospital stay, disability or death.

-CIHI is working to help understand the issues related to patient safety and the provision of safe care.
+CIHI is working to help understand the issues related to patient safety and the provision of safe care, and is undertaking a large body of work in this area.
 We are also helping to measure improvements in the safety of care provided.
 Our work includes a number of initiatives, from the development and reporting of indicators across the continuum of care to other quality and patient safety analyses and initiatives.

 We welcome your feedback and questions